usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > **Speaker notes:**
 > This SPIFFE ID was issued by SPIRE automatically when the pod started.
 > It's bound to the service account, the namespace, and the trust domain.
-> The AuthBridge sidecar uses it for mTLS and token exchange.
+> The RossoCortex sidecar uses it for mTLS and token exchange.
 The agent
 > binary has no idea this exists.

 ### Show mTLS enforcement — untrusted pod rejected